kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/09-cks-challenges/03-challenge-3.md

         ```yaml
             - --profiling=false
-            - --insecure-port=0
             - --audit-log-maxage=30
             - --audit-log-maxbackup=10
             - --audit-log-path=/var/log/apiserver/audit.log
             - --audit-log-maxsize=100
-        ```

-    1. Enable the admission controller, by appending `PodSecurityPolicy` to the `--enable-admission-plugins` argument so it looks like

-        ```yaml
-            - --enable-admission-plugins=NodeRestriction,PodSecurityPolicy
         ```

     1. Create a `volume` for the log file (add to existing `volumes`)